 Note: To receive full credit, all work must be turned in on time.
-If you have an emergency which prevents you from participating in class, it is your responsibility to make acceptable arrangements prior to the absence.
-Class attendance and tardy policy follows the regulations in the IVC college catalog.
+If you have an emergency that prevents you from participating in class, it is your responsibility to make acceptable arrangements prior to the absence.
+The attendance and tardy policy follows the regulations in the IVC catalog.